PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/DesignPatterns/NelsonMartins/DesignPatterns.md

 **Class:** `CLIWorldEdit`

-**Fields and Methods:** ...
+**Fields and Methods:**

+- `void onInitialized()`: Initialize the command sender and platform and logs the initialization of the CLIWorldEdit.
+- `void setupPlatform()`: Register the platform, commands, configuration, fire the `PlatformsRegisteredEvent` and load the data files into file registries.
+- `void registerCommands()`: Register the CLI-specific commands with the `PlatformCommandManager`.
+- `void saveAllWorlds(boolean force)`: Save all the worlds managed by the platform, with an option to force the save.

 ## 4. Discussion:

-The facade pattern is used to simplify interactions with the WorldEdit subsystem and hide his complexity.
-Simplify operations like initialization and setup, command registration, event handling and subsystem management.
+The facade pattern is used here to simplify interactions with the WorldEdit CLI subsystem and hide his complexity. it simplifies operations like initialization and setup, command registration, event handling and subsystem management.

 # Design Pattern 2 (...)